Share On

 Wondering why we are using the term ‘cavy’ instead of ‘guinea pig’ throughout this resource?
 Check out our explanation here.

 Much like the common advice given to humans, it’s important to regularly evaluate the health of cavies with a routine health check rather than waiting until a cavy is showing signs of distress or illness.
-Not only will this help you get to know what all aspects of a healthy cavy look and feel like, but familiarizing a cavy with human handling might help them stay more calm in stressful situations, which is particularly important for cavies as stress can be dangerous to them.
-Be prepared to check them over at least every six to eight weeks*!
-Cavies who spend time outdoors, especially during fly season, will need more regular checks to prevent dangerous issues like fly strike.
+Conducting regular health checks will help you get to know what all aspects of a healthy cavy look and feel like and will also help you to establish a baseline for what is “normal” for each individual in your care.
+Not only this, but regular handling may help residents become more comfortable with restraint and human handling.
+Be prepared to check cavies over at least every six to eight weeks*!
+Cavies who spend time outdoors during fly season will need more regular checks to prevent dangerous issues like fly strike.
 For more information on why regular health checks are important, check out our resource here.

 *A Health Check Every Six to Eight Weeks Means Daily Observation

 Our recommendation to conduct routine health checks every six to eight weeks must be done in conjunction with daily observations.
-Caregivers should be trained to observe residents both for behaviors that are abnormal for the species and also behaviors that are abnormal for each individual, keeping in mind issues that are common in a particular species and their warning signs.
+Caregivers should be trained to observe residents both for behaviors that are abnormal for the species and also for behaviors that are abnormal for each individual, keeping in mind issues that are common in a particular species and their warning signs.
 Thoughtful observation plays a crucial role in catching health issues before they progress into more serious situations.
+While this is true for all species, it is particularly true for cavies because many health conditions can result in them progressing very quickly from seemingly okay to critically ill.
+You can read more about daily observation for cavy health and well-being here.

 Residents With Challenging Backgrounds

 Close daily observation can be difficult with certain individuals or groups who come from challenging backgrounds.
-They may be more likely to hide signs of illness or injury, or may not allow you to come close enough to them to thoroughly assess their well being on a regular basis.
+They may be more likely to hide signs of illness or injury or, depending on their setup, may not allow you to come close enough to them to thoroughly assess their well-being on a regular basis.
 Challenging backgrounds may include individuals who are not socialized, have lived feral, or were abused or malnourished.
-If you care for individuals who came from a challenging background, it is imperative to make time to foster a bond of trust so careful observation is possible.
-A monthly health check is recommended for these individuals until they exhibit signs that they feel safe and you are confident that close daily observation is possible.
+If you care for individuals who come from a challenging background, it is imperative to make time to foster a bond of trust so careful observation is possible.
+Adjusting the frequency of health checks may be necessary for these individuals until they exhibit signs that they feel safe and you are confident that close daily observation is possible.

 New Resident?
 Conduct An Intake Evaluation!